daattali/shinyalert/README.md

 The first time a {shinyalert} message is shown, the required scripts are automatically inserted to the Shiny app.
 In real browsers (Chrome/Firefox/etc) this is not an issue, but in some contexts, such as inside RStudio's Viewer on some operating systems, this can sometimes cause the modal to appear glitchy for a brief moment until the scripts load.

 If you notice this behaviour and prefer to pre-load the scripts when the Shiny app initializes, you can call `useShinyalert(force=TRUE)` anywhere in the UI.
-If using an Rmarkdown file, call `useShinyalert(rmd=TRUE, force=TRUE)`.
 Note that calling `useShinyalert()` is NOT required.

 <h2 id="shiny-comparison">Comparison with Shiny modals</h2>